-Some of the smart locks ( August Smart Lock ) have proximity auto-lock and auto-unlock feature when you reach or leave the door.
-Imagine a scenario where your hands are full and you have to find the door keys from your pocket or hand-bag.
+Some of the smart locks ( August Smart Lock ) have proximity auto-lock and auto-unlock features when you reach or leave the door.
+Imagine a scenario where your hands are full and you have to find the door keys from your pocket or handbag.

 With this smart lock, the door recognizes you and automatically unlocks itself.

-This feature is available most of the brand with some tweaks.
+This feature is available in most brands with some tweaks.
 For example, Kwikset Kevo has a touch to open keyless entry.